jayriverlong/jayriverlong.github.io/_posts/2020-06-27-tarantino.md

 cracking open a beer, feels so extremely high-resolution in every sense -- every bubble in the beer is crisp and pristine, nothing is blurred, and the audio of every iota of the process is so clear that it could be ASMR.
-By its amount of detail, this minute-long scene could be a short film.
+By its sheer amount of lush detail, this minute-long scene could be a short film.
 Watching it blew my mind.